MicrosoftDocs/msix-docs/msix-src/packaging-tool/create-app-package-MSI-VM.md

 ![images/pic3](images/pic3.png)

 - Select the virtual machine for packaging environment.
   - Select **Create package on an existing virtual machine** and from the drop down select an existing virtual Machine name.
-You will be presented with user and password fields to provide credentials for the VM if there are any.
+You will be presented with user and password fields to provide credentials for the VM.
   - Click **Next**.

 ## Package information